flokoe/website/content/posts/mastering-acls-once-and-for-all.md

 ## What exactly are ACLs

 Access Controll Lists allow for more fine-grained and flexible permissions for files and directories.

-Based on a draft for POSIX 1003.1e ACLs are kind of a superset of standard linux permissions and should extend them without breaking them.
+Based on the draft for POSIX 1003.1e ACLs are kind of a superset of standard linux permissions.

 They are especially useful if you have complex permission requirements.
-For example, you got a docroot of your Webapplication which is owned by `www-data` user (User of the webserver) and belongs to the group `developer`.
-Both have write access.
-The new product owner needs read acces to log file of the appplication.
+For example, you got a docroot of your Webapplication which is owned by `www-data` user and belongs to the group `developer`.
+The new product owner needs read acces to the log files of the appplication.
 Now what?
 She does not have the same `uid` as the `www-data` user and adding her to the `developer` group would be too permissive.

 This situation can be tricky as standard linux permissions only allow one user and one group, sure, you could make everythin read only to everyone but that would be a bad idea.
 With ACLs you can solve this situation and add the specificy user with read only permissions to the docroot.